 link text is the message text visible to the user.

 Literal square brackets ("[" and "]") in the link text of a plain text message SHALL be escaped with a backslash ("\").

-Since JSON itself treats the backslash as an escape character, the backslash SHALL be doubled.
+NOTE: When a SARIF log file is serialized as JSON, JSON encoding doubles the backslash.

 EXAMPLE 1: Consider this embedded link whose link text contains square brackets and backslashes: